soedinglab/spacepharer/README.md

 #### Adding taxonomic labels

-If input spacers or genomes are supplied together with taxonomic identifiers, lowest common ancestors are computed for each spacer or each phage and the [SpacePHARER output](#the-spacepharer-output) will contain taxonomic information for each match.
+If input spacers are supplied together with taxonomic identifiers, lowest common ancestors (LCA) of the phages are computed for each spacer.
+If input genomes are supplied together with taxonomic identifiers, the LCA of the host are computed for each phage.
+Also, the [SpacePHARER output](#the-spacepharer-output) will contain taxonomic information for each match.

 Databases download from the predefined entries in `downloaddb` come with taxonomic information already included.
 For custom databases, extra steps have to be taken: